alwired/ttt/README.md

 # Tic-Tac-Toe
 Single player Tic-Tac-Toe in C

-Recurrence defining the number of function calls for find_move(), where n is the number of empty squares.
-Ignores the fact that the function returns from winning configurations, and also returns if guaranteed win is found.
-This is the total number of moves in every possible remaining sequence of moves (+1 for initial function call). <br>
+Recurrence defining the upper bound for the number of times find_move() is called, where n is the number of empty squares.
+This is equal to the total number of moves in every remaining sequence of moves (+1 for initial function call).
+The actual number is lower because the game can end early if either player wins, and also because the function returns after finding a guaranteed win.
+This is the total number of moves in every possible remaining sequence of moves (+1 for initial function call). <br><br>
 T(0) = 1 <br>
 T(n) = n*T(n-1) + 1